Are we looking at the next big move in Kelso Technologies Inc. (KIQ)?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 4.85% loss in the last 1 month and extending the period to 3 months gives it a 96.36%, and is 10.20% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.09% over the week and 13.08% over the month.
+The stock witnessed a 14.59% loss in the last 1 month and extending the period to 3 months gives it a 71.36%, and is -14.51% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.59% over the week and 12.14% over the month.

 Kelso Technologies Inc. (KIQ) Analyst Forecasts